Death Wish V: The Face of Death: Plot

 Paul plans to return to his vigilante methods and is assisted by Hoyle, who learns his department has been corrupted by Tommy.
 Paul poisons Chicki with cyanide disguised as sugar in a cannoli.
 He then kills Freddie with a remote-controlled explosive soccer ball.
 Tommy finds out from Vasquez, who is his informant, that Paul is a vigilante and will be going after him for killing Olivia.
 Vasquez tries to kill Paul himself; however, Paul gets the upper hand and kills him.

 Hoyle arrives and finds that Tommy wants both him and Paul dead.
 Hoyle tells Paul he must never see him again, and Paul agrees.
-Using Chelsea as a bait, Tommy has henchmen named Frankie, Mickey and Angel guard the dress factory.
+Using Chelsea as a bait, Tommy has henchmen named Frankie, Mickey and Angel (the same three thugs who murdered Paul's wife and raped his daughter twenty years earlier) guard the dress factory.
 Once Paul gets inside, he uses a forklift as a distraction.
 The henchmen destroy it, but Paul appears behind them, disarms Angel, and shoots Frankie and Mickey dead.
 Paul makes Angel tell him where Chelsea is and wraps Angel in plastic wrapper.
 Chelsea makes a getaway.
 Sal and Tommy go after her, but Tommy sends Sal after Paul.
 While searching for Paul, Sal accidentally shoots Angel dead.
 Paul shoots Sal into a garment shredding machine.
 Lt.
-King arrives, but is wounded by Tommy.
+King arrives but is wounded by Tommy.

 Armed with Angel's shotgun, Paul corners Tommy and knocks him into a liming pool, where he disintegrates.
 King thanks Paul for saving his life.
 Paul goes to rejoin Chelsea, calling out to the injured King, "Hey, Lieutenant, if you need any help, give me a call".